zohairnz/VBA-challenge/README.md

 # VBA-challenge
 Module 2 Challenge
 This submission includes the VBA script files for the Module 2 Challenge.
+It also has screenshots of the results of the scripts.

 The script loops through all the stocks for one year and outputs the following information:
 The ticker symbol